After BMW brake pads are replaced you also need to perform BMW brake service reset. When the procedure is carried out, you may not

 - Enjoy your "new" and clean BMW headlight.

-Check out the results of restored BMW headlight.
+Check out the results of the restored BMW headlight.
 The driver side headlight has been restored while the passenger headlight on this BMW is still hazy, foggy, cloudy, and ugly.

 We hope that you found these instructions on how to restore BMW headlights helpful.
-Get rid of the foggy, hazy, fading, BMW headlights without having to replace the headlights.
+Get rid of the foggy, hazy, fading BMW headlights without having to replace the headlights.
 Restoring the headlights requires a simple headlight restoration kit.

 Follow this guide to learn how to restore BMW headlights yourself, at home.
-These easy to follow instructions can restore the headlights on any BMW including 1-series, 3-series, 5-series, 7-series, X1, X3, X6, Z3, and Z4.
+These easy to follow instructions can restore the headlights on any BMW, including 1-series, 3-series, 5-series, 7-series, X1, X3, X6, Z3, and Z4.

 Not only do fading BMW headlights look ugly, but they also reduce the low beam light output making it harder to see at night.
 You can even fail state safety inspection in some states.